-Can File Arguments Use Can File Arguments Use Minimal Access Level
+Can File Arguments Use Revision Specifier?
+Can File Arguments Use Revision Range?
+Minimal Access Level Required N/A N/A none p4 info p4 prune

-Revision Specifier?
-Revision Range?
-Required

-N/A N/A none

 • This command only works when the user is connected to a Perforce Proxy.

 To display information about a connection to Perforce